-If you want to replace one tooth, several teeth or all of your teeth, dental implants can be the most reliable long-term solution to restore your smile.
+If you want to replace one tooth, several teeth or all of your teeth, dental implants can be a reliable long-term solution to restore your smile.
 However, dental implant costs are not affordable for everyone, and the surgery and timeline involved can also be challenging for some people.
 That’s why your dentist will make sure you know about dental implant alternatives.

 To know more about your options and help you make an informed decision, read this quick guide to the pros and cons of dental bridges, traditional dentures and implant-supported dentures, what each treatment costs, and how they compare to dental implants.